 1Barbados's climate is heavily influenced by the El Nino Southern Oscillation and its economy is especially vulnerable to the adverse effects of tropical cyclones, storm surge, and floods.
 The country's low-lying coastal areas also face severe risk of sea level rise.
 Observed and anticipated climate change impacts are of particular concern to Barbados given the vulnerability of its housing stock and the increased probability of hurricanes making landfall on the island.
 Temperatures in Barbados are projected to increase under all emissions scenarios, with median annual mean temperatures expected to rise by 1.03°C under a high emissions scenario (Shared Socioeconomic Pathway 3-7.0, SSP3-7.0) by the 2040-2050 period.
-Changes in rainfall are less certain, however most scenarios show an expected reduction in annual precipitation across Barbados by the 2040-2059.
+Changes in rainfall are less certain, however most6.
+Higher temperatures will affect the seasonality of crops, increase evapotranspiration rates, induce heat stress on the general population, children and livestock, increase cooling costs, induce changes in plant-wildlifeinsect populations and increase infectious and vector-borne diseases7.
+Most scenarios show an expected reduction in annual precipitation across Barbados by the 2040-2059.
 Under a high emissions scenario (SSP3-7.0), annual precipitation is expected to decline by approximately 9 percent by mid-century.
-At the sector level, climate change is likely to significantly affect: water scarcity due to a reduction of water resources through groundwater contamination from flooding, as well as soil or pollutant infiltration and saline intrusion; a situation which is especially alarming for Barbados, given its ranking among the world's most water-scarce countries; agricultural production through droughts, flooding, and storm damages.
+At the sector level, Barbados is experiencing "absolute water scarcity" based on the Falkenmark8 water stress indicator and climate change is likely to significantly affect: water scarcity due to a reduction of water resources through groundwater contamination from flooding, as well as soil or pollutant infiltration and saline intrusion; a situation which is especially alarming for Barbados, given its ranking among the world's most water-scarce countries; agricultural production through droughts, flooding, and storm damages-

-Barbados is experiencing "absolute water scarcity" based on the Falkenmark6 water stress indicator where 305-310 cubic meters of water is available per person per year.
+Barbados is experiencing "absolute water scarcity" based on the Falkenmark^e water stress indicator where 305-310 cubic meters of water is available per person per year.
 This water scarcity is being exacerbated by climate change.
-The projections representative for Barbados7, using a multi-model CMIP6 ensemble with the SSP2-4.5 scenario and for the epoch 2041 - 2060, indicate that:
+The projections representative for Barbados10, using a multi-model CMIP6 ensemble with the SSP2-4.5 scenario and for the epoch 2041 - 2060, indicate that:

-- 1. The mean annual daily maximum temperature will increase by about 1.0°C. The mean annual daily minimum temperature will increase by about 1.3°C. The daily maximum temperature increase is largest during the wet season from September to November. - 2.
-The number of heatwaves (three consecutive days where the maximum temperature exceeds the average daily maximum temperature at the 90% threshold) has increased over the period 1991 2020 and may be expected to increase further with increasing temperatures. - 3.
-Annual mean precipitation will decrease by about 9%.
-The decrease is particularly severe in the May July season, effectively extending the dry season by two months.
+- The mean annual daily maximum temperature will increase by about 1.0°C. The mean annual daily minimum temperature will increase by about 1.3°C. The daily maximum temperature increase is largest during the wet season from September to November. - The number of heatwaves (three consecutive days where the maximum temperature exceeds the average daily maximum temperature at the 90% threshold) has increased over the period 1991 - 2020 and may be expected to increase further with increasing temperatures. - Annual mean precipitation will decrease by about 9%.
+The decrease is particularly severe in the May-July season, effectively extending the dry season by two months.